LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Large-Scale Validation with Replicated Experiments

 \subsubsection{Experimental Validity with Low Data Loss across Domains}

-The hand redirection experiment exhibited DTs adequately consistent with the original study, the Proteus effect experiment partially supported the original findings, and the 3D Fitts' Law experiment produced data that aligned with existing models.
-All replicated experiments, despite participants using VR devices from various manufacturers, generated results that closely matched the original studies, demonstrating that LUIDA enables replicable findings.
+All replicated experiments generated results closely matching the original studies despite participants using diverse VR hardware: the hand redirection experiment yielded consistent DTs (\textbf{HR-H1}, \textbf{HR-H2}), the Proteus effect experiment partially replicated original findings (\textbf{PE-H1a/b}, \textbf{PE-H2a/b}), and the 3D Fitts' Law experiment aligned with existing models with less standard errors (\textbf{FL-H1}, \textbf{FL-H3}).
 Given that the original studies are widely accepted and considered valid, the consistency between our results and the originals suggests that LUIDA maintains adequate validity without introducing uncontrolled variables that could impact outcomes.

 Furthermore, traditional crowdsourcing approaches often result in a high proportion of data having insufficient quality.
 For instance, Brühlmann~\etal's experiment reported that 45.9\% of the participants exhibited careless behavior during the experiment~\cite{BRUHLMANN2020100022}.
 Similarly, Pickering~\etal reviewed previous studies that conducted crowdsourcing experiments, finding that some studies had to discard 16\%--49\% of the collected data due to invalid or incomplete responses~\cite{Pickering02092021}.
 In contrast, LUIDA achieved much lower data exclusion rates of 11.89\%, 9.20\%, 0\% across the three replicated experiments, respectively.
 Such low proportions of invalid data further support the validity of LUIDA as an experimental framework.
-We suggest that this outcome is partly due to that participants were required to equip VR devices to join the experiments, which formed a barrier to entry and filter out non-serious or inattentive users.
+We suggest that this outcome is partly because participants were required to equip VR devices to join the experiments, which formed a barrier to entry and filtered out non-serious or inattentive users.
 Therefore, we argue that even if the number of metaverse users increases in the future, the data quality on LUIDA is unlikely to be severely impacted, indicating LUIDA's sustainability.

 Overall, we conclude that LUIDA sufficiently ensures experimental validity, effectively answering RQ4: ``Can this framework host experiments without compromising their validity compared to traditional laboratory experiments?''.
 Besides, such validity was demonstrated across various research fields and devices, providing additional support for RQ2: ``Can this framework accommodate a wide variety of VR experiments?''.